matthewgatto/parlaty-server/README.md

 export PS_DATABASE_PASSWORD=xxxxxxx
 export RAILS_ENV=production
 export SECRET_KEY_BASE=xxxxxxxx
-cap --trace production deploy BRANCH=tmp-deploy-pete
+cap --trace production deploy BRANCH=branch-to-deploy

+# Prod

+nginx web server
+mysql database
+Linode linux server
+deploy is the user on sandbox.parlaty.com which receives the production deployment
+~deploy/parlaty-server/current is the current release ~deploy/storage is the folder where the images and videos are stored